Automattic/vip-cli/docs/DEBUGGING.md

 ```

 5. Set your breakpoints, add debug code, and hit the play button.
-6. Confirm that you attached the debugger to continue command execution
+6. Confirm that you attached the debugger to continue command execution.
-7. Squash them bugs 🐛🔨.
+7. Resolve the problem.
 8. [Optional but recommended] Pay it forward and implement a similar approach to other internal/external tooling.